michaelsbradleyjr/vps-setup/README.md

 ## Restart sshd

     # service ssh restart
+    ...

+It should report back something like:

+    ssh start/running, process 14930

 ## Attempt to login remotely

 Now from my local machine I'll do something like:

     $ ssh -p 12345 michael@x.x.x.x
+    ...

 If I completed the above steps correctly, I should be logged in as my normal user, without having to enter a password.